Español English

 They are dioecious trees (sometimes shrubs) with reddish brown bark, highly branched and open-crowned, reaching 10 meters (32.8 feet) in height.
 These evergreen conifers have flexible, needle-like leaves 5-9 cm (1.9-3.5") long, glossy dark green on the upper surface and light green on the underside.
 The flowers are not decorative but the fruits are similar to small plums.
 To get fruits it's necessary to have female plants and male plants.

 Cephalotaxus fortunei prefers a semi-shaded or shaded exposure; it resists well the heat but not the direct sun of Mediterranean climates.
-They resist frost down to -8 ºC (17.6 ºF).
+It resists frost down to -8 ºC (17.6 ºF).

 Water regularly so that the soil does not dry out completely (never water).
 Adult specimens are more resistant to drought.